-1. RECEIVING YOUR LAPTOP COMPUTER
+1. RECEIVING YOUR CHROMEBOOK/DEVICE

-Laptop computers will be distributed each fall during "Student Laptop Computer Orientation."
+Students are able to pick up their Chromebook in the library starting on the first day of school, if they have turned in their Student Pledge Sheet.
 Parents & students must sign and return the Student Pledge document by the end of the first week of school.
-Laptop computers will be collected at the end of each school year for maintenance, cleaning and software installations.
-Students will be issued a laptop each fall while enrolled at EKCS.
+Chromebook/devices will be collected at the end of each school year for maintenance, cleaning and software installations.
+Students will be issued a Chromebook/device each fall while enrolled at EKCS.

-2. TAKING CARE OF YOUR LAPTOP COMPUTER
+2. TAKING CARE OF YOUR CHROMEBOOK/DEVICE

-Students are responsible for the general care of the laptop they have been issued by the school.
-Laptop computers that are broken or fail to work properly must be taken to the Library Help Desk.
+Students are responsible for the general care of the Chromebook/device they have been issued by the school.
+Chromebook/devices that are broken or fail to work properly must be taken to the Library Help Desk.